GrapeCity/ComponentOne-WinForms-Samples/NetFramework/FlexReport/VB/FlexReportViewer/readme.txt

 FlexReportViewer
 ----------------------------------------
-Implements a simple app for generating and viewing reports loaded from .flxr/.xml files
+Implements a simple app for generating and viewing reports loaded from .flxr/.xml files.

 The sample configures a RibbonApplicationMenu in C1FlexViewer with the frequently used actions and the Recent Documents list.
 You can pin this application to the TaskBar and use Jump List items to open Recent Documents quickly.